daos-stack/daos/doc/admin/deployment.md

-Certificate support for securing the administrative channel for the DAOS components is specified in a key called transport_config: It contains the following keys with these default values
+Certificate support for securing the administrative channel for the DAOS components is specified in a key called transport_config: It contains the following keys with these default values.

 ***Allow Insecure Communications***